rzirvi1665/Neural-Networks-Above-Vs-Below/README.md

-# Neural Networks that Detect Above Vs. Below
+# Neural Networks that Implement the Simple Spatial Concept of Above Vs. Below

 **Objective:** Test the ability of different neural network architectures to detect above vs. below.